-Do this breifly as they will be discussed in more detail in the second part of the activity.
+Do this briefly as they will be discussed in more detail in the second part of the activity.

-- The title is the name of the song. - The theme is the main subject of the song. - The message is what the song says about the theme. - The hook is the part of the song that catches or "hooks" a listener's attention and makes the song easy to remember.
+- The title is the name of the song.

+- The subject is the topic of the song.

+- The theme is the message the song.

+- The hook is the part of the song that catches or "hooks" a listener's attention, making the song easy to remember.
 The title and hook are often the same, and the hook is usually repeated throughout the song.